LaiseLopes/Dasboards_Power-BI/Atendimento Hospitalar/README.md

 Project developed using Power BI, analyzing calls made in a Hospital

-For analysis, the Excel file: dados_hosp_Preenchido.xlsm attached to this folder was used.
+For analysis, the Excel file: dados_hosp_Preenchido.xlsx attached to this folder was used.

 <h4 align="center">
 	🚧  React Select 🚀 Always under construction and adaptations...  🚧